jam47/cs5052-spark/README.md

 # CS5052 P1 - Spark Data Analysis Application

-## TODO

-- Test all methods
-  - Generate examples while at this
-- Clean up all TODOs
-- Number of users in each cluster
-- Check all values for arguments are described
-- Check if given values appear (otherwise we'll get null pointers)
-      - E.g. searching for User ID which doesn't exist

-- Part 3
-- user-cluster.txt
-- auto-user-cluster.txt
-- movie-suggestions.txt

-- Complete this readme

-## Arg Validation required
-- Reject -k if not clustering
-- Reject -L if comparing users OR clustering
-- Value cannot be specified for list top ratings/watches
-    - Value must be specified for everything else

 ## Usage
 ----
 The application should be executed with `Python3` using the following command.